frihaka/deltaRpkm/README.md

 deltaRpkm_0.1.0_mac.tgz              # MacOS (10.13)
 deltaRpkm_0.1.0.zip                  # Windows7
 ```
-and then on a terminal on your local working directory:
+and then, on a terminal on your local working directory:

 ```
 # install the package on your system, from the terminal:
 R CMD INSTALL path/2/deltaRpkm_0.1.0_ubuntu14.tar.gz
 ```
-Note that any missing CRAN or Bioconductor pacakges required by deltaRpkm will still be needed to be installed accordingly.
+Note that any missing CRAN or Bioconductor packages required by deltaRpkm need to be installed accordingly.

-Alternatively, one can install from inside R/RStudio as:
+Alternatively, it can be installed from inside R/RStudio as:
 ```
 > install.packages("path/2/deltaRpkm_0.1.0_ubuntu14.tar.gz", repos = NULL, dependencies = TRUE)
 ```